yayunl/yayunl.github.io/_posts/2024-05-14-deep-learning-perceptron.md

 date:   2024-05-14 12:00:00
 categories: machine-learning deep-learning
 tags: deep-learning
-excerpt: This post covers the basics about the perceptron in deep learning.
+excerpt: This post covers the basics about the concept of perceptron in deep learning.
 mathjax: true
 ---